Suzuki G engine: G10

-From 1984 to 1988 the standard G10 engine used a hemispherical head carbureted design with mechanical lifters.
-From 1989 to 2001 the engine received updates in the form of throttle-body fuel injection and hydraulic lifters.
+Early G10 engines (1988 and older) used a hemispherical head design with rocker arms and mechanical lifters.
+Valve sizes were 36 millimeter for the intake and 30 millimeter exhaust.
+Later G10 engines (1989 and newer) received throttle-body fuel injection and replaced the rocker arm valvetrain for a direct-acting camshaft with hydraulic lifters.
+Coolant now left the engine via the cylinder head, and the valve sizes decreased to 35 millimeter intake and 28 millimeter exhaust.
+Despite the smaller valves, more restrictive cylinder head and identical compression ratio, horsepower numbers actually increased for the 1989 update.
 A detuned 49 hp unit, with a slightly different camshaft, two-ring pistons and differently tuned engine control unit, was used in the ultra-fuel-efficient Geo Metro XFi model, which delivered as much as 58 mpgus.
 In the US, the G10 in the 2000 Chevrolet Metro became the last engine available on an American-sold vehicle to use throttle body injection for fuel delivery.